-Rishikesh: In the north of India nothing can be a delight than visiting Rishikesh around anytime in the year.
-The best part is if you are all by yourself this place offers a variety of activities you may love to indulge in.
-If you are looking for a break from hustle bustle then this place will help you to find solace as people from all over the world travel here for meditation sessions, yoga courses.
+Rishikesh: In the north of India, nothing can be as delightful as visiting Rishikesh that is also known as the yoga capital.
+The best part is if you are all by yourself, this place in India will keep you occupied.
+From famous yoga retreats to white water rafting, it offers a variety of activities you may love to indulge in.
+If you are looking for a break from hustle bustle then this place will help you to find solace as people from all over the world travel here for meditation sessions and yoga courses.
 Best retreats of all-star ratings can be found according to your budget.

-Goa: Everyone’s favorite, Goa is the safest haven for any type of traveler be it solo, family or friends.
-The vast sea, peaceful beaches, boutique resorts, water sports to radiant night clubs, you name it and you can find it here.
-Goa is amongst the list of India’s highly recommended destinations.
-People from all over the world visit Goa for sure if they plan their itinerary to travel India.
+Goa: Everyone’s favourite, Goa is the safest haven for any type of traveller be it solo, with family or with friends.
+The expansive sea, famous beaches, boutique resorts, water sports, radiant night clubs; you name it and you can find it here.
+Goa is amongst the highly recommended destinations in India where people from all over the world visit and have fascinating stories to share.
 You can pick Goa even with closed eyes.

 Kerala: Lush green landscape, serene backwaters, beautiful beaches, houseboat stays, Kerala is God’s own country.
 You actually don’t need anyone if you pick Kerala to travel solo.
 You can explore tea gardens and the tea tasting is something that you would never want to miss, bird watching, Ayurveda sessions, yoga courses, and the list is endless.
-Kerala will always remain in the best travel memories you can ever wish for.
+Kerala is always the best choice that will leave lasting memories.